baoxingzeng/miniprogram-websocket/README.en.md

 ## Exports

 The `WebSocket` and `Blob` exports return native objects in environments that support them.
-The `P`-suffixed variants `WebSocketP` and `BlobP` are the polyfill implementations, always using the library-provided version.
+The `P`-suffixed variants `WebSocketP` and `BlobP` are the polyfill implementations, always using as needed.

 > Note: `WebSocketP` is only available in mini program environments and cannot be used in browsers.